nodejs/node/doc/api/buffer.md

 console.log(buf.readIntBE(1, 6).toString(16));
 ```

-Setting `noAssert` to `true` skips validation of the `offset`.
-This allows the
-`offset` to be beyond the end of the Buffer.

 ### buf.readUInt8(offset[, noAssert])

 * `offset` {Number} `0 <= offset <= buf.length - 1`
 * `noAssert` {Boolean} Default: false
 * Return: {Number}

-Reads an unsigned 8-bit integer from the Buffer at the specified `offset`.
+Reads an unsigned 8-bit integer from `buf` at the specified `offset`.

-Setting `noAssert` to `true` skips validation of the `offset`.
-This allows the
-`offset` to be beyond the end of the Buffer.
+Setting `noAssert` to `true` allows `offset` to be beyond the end of `buf`, but
+the result should be considered undefined behavior.

+Examples:

 ```js
 const buf = Buffer.from([1, -2]);